mirceaulinic/mirceaulinic.github.io/_posts/2019-03-14-extending-napalm-salt.md

 extending them by adding more methods I needed.
 While this approach was easy enough, after writing the code, there were two additional steps required:
 1. release a new version of this custom library, and 2. install it.
-While both are easy enough in theory (actually in practice too), when releasing code often it can get tedious, especially when you have to mess with Python's poor packaging system, and, on top of that, it is little point to do so when using Salt which provides mature ways of spreading out new code out of the box.
+While both are easy enough in theory, when releasing code often (several times a day) it can get tedious, especially when you have to mess with Python's poor packaging system, and, on top of that, it is little point to do so when using Salt which provides mature ways of spreading out new code out of the box.
 Salt's